mit-acl/panther/Readme.md

 ## General Setup

-PANTHER has been tested with Ubuntu 18.04/ROS Melodic
+PANTHER has been tested with Ubuntu 18.04/ROS Melodic.
+Other Ubuntu/ROS version may need some minor modifications, feel free to [create an issue](https://github.com/mit-acl/panther/issues) if you have any problems.

 ### <ins>Dependencies<ins>